openmelody/mt-plugin-configassistant/README.md

 ### <a id="prerequisites">Prerequisites</a> ###

-* Movable Type 4.1 or higher
 * Movable Type 5.x or higher

+* Movable Type 4.1 or higher is supported with [Config Assistant version 2.3.13](https://github.com/openmelody/mt-plugin-configassistant/releases)

 ### <a id="features">Features</a> ###